• Skip to primary navigation

 Freeze: These actually freeze really well.
 Flash freeze them on a baking tray first and then you can keep them in a ziplock back in the freezer for up to 3 months.

-Defrost: You can defrost these in the freezer over night.
+Defrost: You can defrost these in the fridge overnight.

 A bowl full of energy balls.